fassko/fassko.github.io/_posts/2020-05-22-embracing-dynamic-type.md

 ### UIKit

 With good old UIKit we can use Dynamic Text Styles either with Storyboard or programmatically.
-We will not start a battle which is better during this post. :)
+We will not start a battle on which one is better during this post. :)

 #### Storyboard